cognix-labs/promptlab/docs/evaluators.md

   - 5: Masterful Expression
 - **Usage**: Useful for evaluating the linguistic quality and readability of generated content

-This evaluator uses another inference model to rate the text's fluency based on a detailed linguistic assessment rubric.
+This evaluator uses another completion model to rate the text's fluency based on a detailed linguistic assessment rubric.

 #### Coherence (`Coherence`)